bawkee/SqlBinder/README.md

 query.SetCondition("city", "London");
 ```

 Now we have two conditions that will be automatically connected with an `AND` operator in the output SQL.
-All *consecutive* scopes will automatically be connected with an operator (e.g. AND, OR).
+All *consecutive* (i.e. separated by white-space) scopes will automatically be connected with an operator (e.g. AND, OR).

 The resulting SQL:
 ```SQL